The Complete Guide to Coronavirus Financial Recovery – Chapter 10

 - Save for seasonal expenses

 Building savings is all about being prepared.
-Use this guide to save year-round and be prepared for more expensive seasons, like the holidays.
+Plan ahead to save year-round and be prepared for more expensive seasons, like the holidays.

 - Forewarned is forearmed